google/clspv/docs/OpenCLCOnVulkan.md

 For any OpenCL C language built-in functions that are mapped onto their GLSL 4.5 built-in equivalents, the precision requirements of the OpenCL C language built-ins are not necessarily honoured.
-In general, implementations should satisfy the relaxed precision requirements described in the OpenCL C specification.
+In general, Clspv authors expect implementations will satisfy the relaxed precision requirements described in the OpenCL C specification.
 This means kernels will operate as if compiled with `--cl-fast-relaxed-math`.
-For higher performance (lower precision) variants of some builtin functions, clspv also provides the `--cl-native-math` option.
+For higher performance (lower accuracy) variants of some builtin functions, clspv also provides the `--cl-native-math` option.
 This option goes beyond fast-relaxed math and provides no precision guarantees (similar to the native_ functions in OpenCL).